v. Shanghai

 The first statue upon entering the memorial grounds.

-As you walk down the side of the main building, you see these depictions of the brutality and heartbreak of the event.
+As you walk down the side of the main building, you see these depictions of brutality and heartbreak.

 300,000.